Full-service insurance solutions provided by Gessel & Associates.

 Here at Gessel & Associates, we believe our clients’ financial security and quality of life deserve the utmost dedication, expert advice and personal attention from a trusted partner.
 As your insurance advisor, Gessel & Associates helps you make smart decisions.
 Our goal is to protect you from the unexpected while planning for the predictable.

 We offer unparalleled service and competitive quotes with a focus on serving Columbus, OH.
-We are also licensed to provide coverage to clients throughout Ohio, Tennessee, Indiana, North Carolina, and Alabama.
+We are also licensed to provide coverage to clients throughout Ohio, Tennessee, Indiana, Michigan, North Carolina, and Alabama.
 So whether you need personalized protection for your family or customized coverage for your business, we have the solutions you need with the quality service you deserve.

 Areas We Serve

 We specialize in a variety of insurance solutions to give you the protection you need.

 Get a glimpse of the risks you face and how your insurance can protect what matters most.